 BRAND PERCEPTION IN DIFFERENT CHANNELS

-Social Media: Social media channels like Facebook, Twitter, Instagram and LinkedIn allow brands to connect with customers, share content and build community.
+Social media: Social media channels like Facebook, Twitter, Instagram and LinkedIn allow brands to connect with customers, share content and build community.

 Email marketing: Customers also value the relevance of email marketing – what is the quality, frequency and value-added.